Luke Raley Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Luke Raley (.417 on-base percentage in past 10 games, 66 points above season-long percentage), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.
+Luke Raley -- 0-for-4 in his most recent game -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Paul Blackburn on the mound, on June 15 at 3:37 PM ET.

-He had two hits (going 2-for-3) in his last appearance against the Athletics.
+He had a hitless showing in his previous game (0-for-4) against the Athletics.

 Luke Raley Game Info & Props vs. the Athletics